 Try to speak in a simple language, so they understand what you actually did, and say why it was important to perform the repair/installation/check.
 Show them that you see a meaningful purpose in your job, and not just a blunt routine.

-* Do not forget to check also: What are your weaknesses?
-Great answers to the dreaded interview question.
+* Do not forget to check also: Electrical engineer interview questions.

 Where do you see yourself in five years time?